 Bio

 Lisa's passions for art and nature started early in life.
-She devoted her early academic studies to her love of the wilderness and mountains.
+She started oil painting at the age of 7, but was encouraged to devote her academic studies to "something more practical".
 At the age of 17, she was selected for a National Science Foundation scholarship to be part of a glaciological research expedition on the Juneau Icefields in Alaska.
 She spent two summers traversing the glaciers, drawing and researching the geological, and climatological histories embedded in their flows.
 Her photographs and accounts of these experiences were published in “The Power of Ice”, a book published by Chicago Children’s Press that she co-authored to encourage other youngsters to pursue field sciences.

 At Stanford University, she pressed hard to be accepted into their Paris based studies program, knowing she might be able to combine her dream of studying art, whilst still pursuing her work in the earth sciences.
 She spent 8 months studying coursework at L’Ecole des Mines de Paris, and Sciences Po—but spent much of her time in the museums, and doing short courses in painting.

 Whilst raising her 4 children in New Jersey, London, Tokyo, and Quebec, she studied constantly.
-Her schooling includes studies with a Master of Sumi-e in Tokyo, painting and drawing at Central St. Martins, and the Royal Drawing School in London, and the the study of traditional oil techniques with the Jean Pierre Brazs Atelier in Paris.
+Her schooling includes studies with a Master of Sumi-e in Tokyo, painting and drawing at Central St. Martins, and the Royal Drawing School in London, and the study of traditional oil techniques with the Jean Pierre Brazs Atelier in Paris, and the Norfolk Painting School.
+She acquired her love for, and many of her foundational techniques in encaustic art through Mulranny Arts in Ireland.

 She has exhibited widely in London, Paris, NY, Silicon Valley, Edinburgh, Xian, Dhaka, and Kyoto; in exhibitions including Miami Basel, Venice Biennale, Asian Biennale, and the historical Parisian Salons.
 Her works are held in corporate, state, and private collections in Japan, France, Sweden, China, Austria, the UK, Canada, and throughout the USA.